This article was contributed to by Jordan Hom.

 The decision to dismiss Mendiola was made during an outside independent investigation regarding alleged unethical behavior of Head Coach John Margaritis.
-As a result of the investigation, Margiritis will be suspended for 20 days without pay for being in violation of a university policy.
+As a result of the investigation, Margiritis was initially going to be suspended for 20 days without pay for being in violation of a university policy.
 While the athletics department did not provide details on the specific violation, multiple sources with knowledge of the investigation said that it was focused on the alleged mental and verbal abuse of student-athletes by Margaritis.
 The former players also said they didn’t understand why they weren’t asked to participate in the investigation.

 Margaritis’ 20-day suspension will include practices and games.
 The start date of the suspension has not yet been determined.

 The former players felt Mendiola was actually fired because of how vocal she was during the investigation into Margaritis’ alleged mistreatment of his players.
 “She got fired because she doesn’t submit to him like everybody else would,” said Dynese Adams, a former women’s basketball player who was with the program from 2010-2015.
 “I don’t think she’s wrong for that.
 You stand up for what you believe in … At the end of the day, yes we’re here to play basketball, but we’re also here to grow as women and I think she helps, and has helped, a lot of women grow as not just basketball players but as women.”